 Teams are more and more becoming the core of many organizations.
-Wether they are project teams, agile teams or any other form of collaboration that is chosen in a company, the setting in which people collaborate is often teamwise.
-Teams need some time to build up, but well established teams can give a boost to your productivity and quality.
+Whether they are project teams, agile teams or any other form of collaboration that is chosen in a company, the setting in which people collaborate is often teamwise.
+Teams need some time to build up, but well-established teams can give a boost to your productivity and quality.
 However, setting up teams, and keeping them stable isn’t always that easy.

 Keep teams stable, manage work packages